openebs/mayastor-docs/reference/storage-class-parameters.md

 The `stsAffinityGroup` ensures that in such cases, the targets are distributed optimally for the stsAffinityGroup volumes.

 By default, the `stsAffinityGroup` feature is disabled.
 To enable it, modify the storage class YAML by setting the `parameters.stsAffinityGroup` parameter to true.

+## "cloneFsIdAsVolumeId"

+`cloneFsIdAsVolumeId` is a setting for volume clones with two options: `true` and `false`.
+By default, it is set to `false`.
+- When set to `true`, the created clone/restore's filesystem `uuid` will be set to the new volume `uuid`.
+This is important because some file systems, like XFS, don't allow duplicate filesystem `uuid` on the same machine by default.
+- When set to `false`, the created clone/restore's filesystem `uuid` will be same as the orignal volume `uuid`, but it will be mounted using the `nouuid` flag to bypass duplicate `uuid` validation.